akash18rwt/toyota_regression_analysis/README.md

 # toyota_regression_analysis
-Regression analysis for Toyota car price
+* Regression analysis for Toyota car price.
+* It also includes the different types of heamaps and it's variations.

 Columns: